Cerenaut/pagi/README.md

 ### Contributing
 We encourage people to build and experiment with `pagi-framework`.
 We are happy to receive pull requests to continue to improve and expand the codebase.

-Our Style Guide can be found at here at [./documentation/style-guide](./documentation/style-guide/README.md)
+Our Style Guide can be found here at [./documentation/style-guide](./documentation/style-guide/README.md)

 ### Testing
 Unit tests can be executed in multiple ways: